The PanelView 5000 was first previewed at Rockwell’s Automation Fair 2011, but not much was being said about it at the time.

 While I’m confident it’s still in development, I think the very early previewing of the product combined with subsequent delays have put us in a position where we won’t hear about it again publically until it’s nearly shipping.

 So, have you heard anything about the PV5000?
-If you have, I’d loved to here what – just fill out the “leave a reply” form at the bottom of this page to share what you know.
+If you have, I’d loved to here what – just fill out the “post a comment or question” link below to share what you know.